freeCodeCamp/freeCodeCamp/docs/devops.md

    >
    > If they do, you may have done something incorrectly and you should just start over.

-The above steps will automatically trigger a run on the build pipeline for the `production-current` branch.
+The above steps will automatically trigger a run on the build pipeline for the `prod-current` branch.
 Once a build artifact is ready, it will trigger a run on the release pipeline.

 > [!TIP|label:Estimates]
 > Typically the build run takes ~20-25 minutes to complete.